Are we looking at the next big move in Annaly Capital Management Inc. (NLY)?

 A total of 12 insider transactions have happened at Annaly Capital Management Inc. (NLY) in the last six months, with sales accounting for 4 and purchases happening 8 times.
 The most recent transaction is an insider purchase by Hamilton Thomas Edward, the company’s Director.
 SEC filings show that Hamilton Thomas Edward bought 200,000 shares of the company’s common stock on May 15 at a price of $5.96 per share for a total of $1.19 million.
 Following the purchase, the insider now owns 0.33 million shares.

-Annaly Capital Management Inc. disclosed in a document filed with the SEC on May 12 that Coffey Timothy P (Chief Credit Officer) bought a total of 50,000 shares of the company’s common stock.
-The trade occurred on May 12 and was made at $6.00 per share for $0.3 million.
-Following the transaction, the insider now directly holds 88000.0 shares of the NLY stock.
+Annaly Capital Management Inc. disclosed in a document filed with the SEC on May 12 that Green Anthony C (Chief Corporate Officer, CLO) bought a total of 12,500 shares of the company’s common stock.
+The trade occurred on May 12 and was made at $5.92 per share for $73999.0.
+Following the transaction, the insider now directly holds 0.16 million shares of the NLY stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.